The semester fee is currently €204,30.

 Since 2017 the Land of Baden-Württemberg charges international students, who come to Germany specifically to study, €1,500 per semester for tuition.
 This does not apply to students from the EU or the EEA, refugees, or international students who obtained their Abitur or equivalent in Germany.
 Furthermore, students with strong ties to Germany are also exempt from paying the fees.
 For more information please visit the website of the International Office.

-In comparison to other large cities in Germany, living in Mannheim is not very expensive.
-You should budget about EUR 700 to EUR 750 per month (made up of EUR 250-300 rent, about EUR 80 health insurance and the remaining money for groceries, clothing, etc.).
+IIn comparison to other large cities in Germany, living in Mannheim is not very expensive.
+You should budget about EUR 850 to EUR 900 per month (made up of EUR 250 to 400 rent, about EUR 100 to 120 health insurance and the remaining money for groceries, clothing, etc.).
 Your expenses of course heavily depend on your lifestyle.
 Factor in some additional expenses during your first months in your new home as you will need to buy many new things, such as dishes or books.

 After the introductory phase students can choose to follow one of three study tracks.
 Students of the Economics track can freely choose their specialization(s) from a wide range of modules, including courses from other departments such as Business Mathematics, Political Science, and Sociology.
 Students can make an appointment with a member of the Department at the beginning of the specialization phase to discuss their choices.
 In the Competition and Regulation Economics track electives are complemented by specialized mandatory courses in the fields of competition policy and regulation economics.
 Furthermore opportunities for internships, field trips, and other forms of collaboration with our partners are offered.
 The third track – Economic Research – gives a number of outstanding students the opportunity to enter into a fast-track program for acquiring a doctorate.